-Your guests will never guess just how easy this elegant dessert is to make – unless you decide to share the delicious secret with them.
+Your guests will never guess just how easy this elegant Easy No Bake Lime Cheesecake is to make – unless you decide to share the delicious secret with them.
 The work of less than thirty minutes, I’ve been serving my no bake lime cheesecake to guests for over ten years – ever since I was inspired by a recipe on a television advertisement.

 I love this recipe for so many reasons, not least of all because it is so very adaptable.
 Use graham crackers or digestive biscuits for the cookie crust instead of ginger cookies.
 Swap out the Cointreau for another liqueur.
 Limoncello works well here as does Grand Mariner or Triple Sec.
 Vary the decorations – strawberries and raspberries are a beautiful contrast to the beautiful pale green of this dessert – or grate some good dark chocolate over top as an homage to the classic British candy, chocolate limes.